Concert with North Notts Chamber Choir at The Crossing, Worksop: Saturday 8th June, 7:30pm

 Fanny composed her String Quartet in E-flat major in 1834, and she acknowledged the great influence of the quartets of Beethoven.
 The first movement opens with a warm and rich sound.
 It is unusual for a quartet to begin with a slow movement, though it is notable that Beethoven’s quartet op.
 74 in the same key has a slow introduction and a similar opening phrase shape.
 Here, however, Fanny’s use of tonality is very different, as the harmony immediately shifts to the relative C minor and the majority of the movement is centred around this key.
 In the final few phrases the music settles into E-flat major, but this visit to the home key is short-lived, as the second movement Allegretto is once again in C minor.
 This a lively scherzo-style movement, with obvious similarities to Felix’s work.
 It is in ternary form, with a central section in C major.
 This is followed by the Romanze, in G minor, which is really the emotional heart of the quartet.
 There is a feeling of melancholy, with frequent use of a falling semitone motif.
 Fanny is said to have had a very passionate personality, and this is clearly reflected here.
 The finale is in sonata form and contains a whirlwind of semiquavers in all four instruments, bringing the quartet to an exciting conclusion.

-For more information about the Classical Weekend and to book tickets visit the Classical Sheffield website.
+For more information about the music in and around Sheffield visit the Classical Sheffield website.